EAPM press release

 Additional examples of our evidence-based coverage include:

-- Candidate Trump, campaign staff, and his surrogates made a number of claims, including creating “camps” for deportation of up to “30 million immigrants,” – a number nearly double that of the actual number of undocumented immigrants in the U.S. at any given time per U.S. government data.
+– a number nearly double that of the actual number of undocumented immigrants in the U.S. at any given time per U.S. government data. - Then-candidate Trump suggested he would be a dictator

-- Then-candidate Trump promised to implement tariffs on foreign goods of up to 50 percent, which would dramatically increase prices Americans pay at the store,
+- Then-candidate Trump promised to implement tariffs on foreign goods of up to 50 percent, which would dramatically increase prices Americans pay at the store.

 When we start publishing, we promise to watch closely for what comes of these promises and explain in clear, factual, easily understandable language what this means to you.
 We will use facts, correct definitions of words, and explain tough–to–understand policy.